TuringTooling/novel-code-sandbox/README.md

     *   If not found, run tests using the container's default Python 3.12.
     *   Print the detailed test results as a JSON object to standard output.

-### 2. Batch Validation (Using Novel Code Manager CLI)

-The `validate-batch` and `validate-code` commands now use the running container.

-1.  **Ensure Container is Running:** Make sure you have started the sandbox container as described above.
-2.  **Run Validation Command:** From the `novel-code-manager` directory, run the validation command, providing the container name and the path to your *host* shared directory:

-    ```bash
-    # Example: Validate a batch file
-    novel-code-manager validate-batch \
-      --file ../data/batches/your_batch.jsonl \
-      --container-id novel-code-runner \
-      --shared-dir ../host_tasks \
-      --output ../data/validation_summary.jsonl

-    # Example: Detailed code validation
-    novel-code-manager validate-code \
-      --file ../data/batches/your_batch.jsonl \
-      --container-id novel-code-runner \
-      --shared-dir ../host_tasks \
-      --output ../data/validation_details.jsonl
-    ```

-    The commands will:
-    *   Connect to the specified container (`novel-code-runner`).
-    *   For each task in the input file:
-        *   Create a temporary folder (e.g., `B1-123`) inside your host shared directory (`../host_tasks`).
-        *   Write `main.py`, `tests.py`, `data.json`, and `requirements.txt` (if needed) into that folder.
-        *   Execute the necessary commands (`uv venv`, `uv pip install`, `python test_runner_script.py`) inside the container via `docker/podman exec`, targeting the corresponding `/tasks/B1-123` directory.
-        *   Retrieve the JSON results.
-        *   Clean up the temporary folder on the host.
-    *   Aggregate results and save the output file.

 ## Accessing the Container Shell